SkyLined/BugId/README.md

 </a>
 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
 It is provided free of charge for non-commercial use only.

-BugId has a trial period to allow you to assess it's usefulness.
+BugId has a trial period to allow you to assess its usefulness.
 If you want to continue to use BugId after the trial period has ended, you are required to get a license file from [license.skylined.nl](https://license.skylined.nl/).
 On this site you can request a non-commercial license or buy a commercial